154pinkchairs/154pinkchairs/README.md

 - 👋 Hi, I’m @mjholub
-- I’m interested in cybersecurity, backend and systems programming, especially in context of decentralized systems and technologies, such as ActivityPub or IPFS.
+- I’m mostly into backend and systems programming, especially in context of decentralized systems and technologies, such as ActivityPub or IPFS.

 ---